 - Making Money plays with this trope: Moist Von Lipwig, Boxed Crook, works for the government as the leader of the National Bank, treating it as a complex con game, which, in a very real sense, it is.
-He faces the resistance of the Turvy family, who are the Royally Screwed Up shareholders of the bank.
-And while their money definitely grants them power, this power is mere leverage, not just Moist, but also their true opponent, the Big Goodnote Vetinari, know and understand this much better than they do.
+He faces the resistance of the Lavish family, who are the Royally Screwed Up shareholders of the bank.
+And while their money definitely grants them power, this power is mere leverage, and not just Moist, but also their true opponent, the Big Goodnote Vetinari, know and understand this much better than they do.

 - This is Koreiko's plight in The Little Golden Calf and the reason why he patiently awaits the end of the Soviet rule.
 Ostap Bender also learns to appreciate this trope when he finally makes it big.

 - In Battle Royale, Oda is a rich asshole, but that doesn't save him from the Program.
 Everyone goes to the Program at random, even rich people.
 (Although it turns out Oda likes having the chance to kill his poor classmates anyways).

 - In When Worlds Collide, a rich tycoon tries to buy his way onto the ark spaceship.

 - This is a major theme in the later sections of the book.
 Because of how the world has been turned upside down by the Zombie Apocalypse, people who had previously held high-paying, "important" positions like stock brokers, celebrities, and professional athletes find themselves having to be retrained so they can actually do something useful.
 At one point, it's mentioned that a formerly wealthy woman who held a white collar job before the end of the world is now taking a class on useful skills — being taught by her former maid.